 5.1.1 Name tables

-- Table names are plural and use all lower case.
+- Table names are singular and use all lower case.

 5.1.2 Name columns